-Pain - neck; Neck stiffness
+Pain - neck; Neck stiffness; Cervicalgia; Whiplash; Stiff neck

-When your neck is sore, you may have difficulty moving it, especially turning to one side.
+When your neck is sore, you may have difficulty moving it, such as turning to one side.
 Many people describe this as having a stiff neck.

-Accidents or falls can cause severe neck injuries such as vertebral fractures, whiplash, blood vessel injury, and even paralysis.
+Accidents or falls can cause severe neck injuries, such as vertebral fractures, whiplash, blood vessel injury, and even paralysis.

 Other causes include: